smartdevicelink/sdl_evolution/proposals/nnnn-screen-manager-scrollable-message-and-slider.md

 * Proposal: [SDL-NNNN](NNNN-screen-manager-scrollable-message-and-slider.md)
 * Author: [Joel Fischer](https://github.com/joeljfischer)
 * Status: **Awaiting review**
-* Impacted Platforms: [iOS / Java Suite]
+* Impacted Platforms: [iOS / Java Suite / JavaScript Suite]

 ## Introduction
 This proposal adds scrollable message and slider management to the screen manager API.

 ## Motivation
 The screen manager should be capable of handling all screen related RPCs and features.
-Text, graphics, soft buttons, menus, and choice interactions are currently handled, but scrollable message and slider are not.
+Text, graphics, soft buttons, menus, and choice interactions are currently handled, but scrollable message and slider popups are not.

 ## Proposed solution
-This proposal is to add an API to the `SDLScreenManager` for handling the `Slider` and `ScrollableMessage` RPCs.
+This proposal is to add an API to the `SDLScreenManager` for handling `Slider` and `ScrollableMessage` RPCs.

-The proposed solution is to add a new private `SDLAlertManager` sub-manager to the screen manager to handle related capabilities, soft button image uploads, text concatination, etc. The `SDLScreenManager` itself will then provide a simple public API for presenting these RPCs to the screen.
+The proposed solution is to add a new private `SDLAlertManager` sub-manager to the screen manager to handle related capabilities, soft button image uploads, text concatenation, etc. The `SDLScreenManager` itself will then provide a simple public API for presenting these RPCs to the screen.

 When `present` is called, if the soft buttons contain images, these will be uploaded before the `Slider` or `ScrollableMessage` is presented.